28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 The town itself is a pleasant spot to stroll around.
 Not far from the ferry terminal, you can peruse the Bainbridge Island Art Museum and Bainbridge Island Historical Museum.

-To enjoy the island’s natural beauty to its fullest, venture to its northern peninsula to visit the Bloedel Reserve.
+To enjoy the island’s natural beauty to its fullest, I’d recommend venturing to its northern peninsula to visit the Bloedel Reserve.
 The 150-acre nature reserve is one of the area’s finest parks, delighting visitors with its landscaped gardens and lush forests.
 Slide over to its historic manor house to enjoy spectacular views over Puget Sound.

 Peer at downtown from above at the Columbia Center